suhybsalama/2SeaColor/README.md

 Please cite as: Salama, M.S and Verhoef, W. (2015).
 Two-stream remote sensing model for water quality mapping: 2SeaColor.
 Remote Sensing of Environment.
 Volume 157, February 2015, Pages 111–122.

-2SeaColor was developed using MARLAB R2009b, please provide your suggestions to improve the model and the code.
+2SeaColor was developed using MATLAB R2009b, please provide your suggestions to improve the model and the code.